dantleech/blog/content/posts/2026/05-20-day-22/index.md

 What was sure was that I would need some calories.
 I stopped at the first bakery in France there were two sandwiches "Est-ce que vous avez une sandwich vegiterienne?"
-"Oui" she said and said what it was and I didn't understand "c'est quoi?" "goats cheese and honey" she said without joy.
+"Oui" she said and said what it was and I didn't understand "c'est quoi?" "goats cheese and honey" she said in English without joy.
 But it was a sizeable sandwich and I was very happy to eat it.

 ![Camera/IMG_20260520_160443_710.jpg](202605191841-eitingbrianco.jpg)